auth0-samples/auth0-vue-samples/03-Calling-an-API/README.md

 };
 ```

-> This assumes that your project was created using [Vue CLI 3](https://cli.vuejs.org/guide/).
+> **Note** This assumes that your project was created using [Vue CLI 3](https://cli.vuejs.org/guide/).
 If your project was not created in the same way, the above should be included as part of your Webpack configuration.

 With this in place, the frontend application can make a request to `/api/external` and it will be correctly proxied through to the backend API at `http://localhost:3001/api/external`.

-## Modify the AuthService Class
+### Modify the AuthService Class

 To start, open `authService.js` and make the necessary changes to the class to support retrieving an Access Token from the authorization server and exposing that token from a method.